Unrepl/unrepl/README.md

 Upgrades the control REPL where it is issued to a sideloading session.

-When a sideloading session is started the JVM will ask the client for classes or resources it does not have, basically this allows the extension of the classpath.
+When a sideloading session is started, the JVM will ask the client for classes or resources it does not have.
+Basically, this allows the extension of the classpath.

 A sideloading session is a very simple edn-protocol.